-- (b) The Company completed a sale and a leaseback of several facilities on December 28, 2001.
-The Company retained a continuing involvement in the lease and as a result it is prohibited from utilizing sale-leaseback accounting.
-Accordingly, the Company has treated this transaction as a finance lease.
-Annual rent payments under this obligation for each of the three years in the period ended December 31, 2015 were \$1.6 million, respectively.
-These payments have been reflected in the accompanying consolidated statements of operations as interest expense for all periods presented since the effective interest rate on the obligation is greater than the scheduled payments.
-The lease expiration date is December 31, 2016.
-Beginning in January 2016 the lease was amended to cure issues related to continuing involvement and achieved sales treatment.
-In 2016, the lease will be converted to an operating lease and rent payments will be included in educational, services and facilities expense in the consolidate statement of operations.
-In addition, the finance obligation, net of land and buildings, will be amortized straight-line through December 31, 2016. - (c) In 2009, the Company assumed real estate capital leases in Fern Park, Florida and Hartford, Connecticut.
-These leases bear interest at 8%.
+- (b) The Company completed a sale and a leaseback of four facilities on December 28, 2001.
+The Company retained a continuing involvement in the lease and, as a result, the Company was prohibited from utilizing sale-leaseback accounting.
+Accordingly, the Company had treated this transaction as a finance lease.
+In January 2016, the lease was amended to cure certain provisions related to continuing involvement and, as a consequence, achieved sales treatment.
+In the first quarter of 2016, the lease was converted to an operating lease and rent payments are included in educational, services and facilities expense in the Consolidated Statement of Operations.
+In addition, the finance obligation, net of land and buildings, was amortized on the straight-line basis through December 31, 2016. - (c) In 2009, the Company assumed a real estate capital lease for a property located in Fern Park, Florida having a term continuing through October 31, 2032.
+In February 2015, the Company's Board of Directors approved a plan to cease operations of its school located at the Fern Park, Florida property, which school closed in the first quarter of 2016.
+In connection with the closure of the school the Company paid a \$2.8 million lease termination fee to the landlord in connection with the amendment and early termination of the 2009 lease agreement.
+The amended lease agreement subsequently expired on April 10, 2016.

-On December 3, 2015, the Company's Board of Directors approved a plan to cease operations at the Hartford, Connecticut school which is scheduled to close in the fourth quarter of 2016.
-In connection therewith, the Company paid a \$5 million lease termination fee on December 31, 2015 to its landlord in connection with the early termination of a lease agreement under which the Company leased property in Hartford, Connecticut for a term continuing through July 31, 2031.
-The terminated lease agreement was replaced with a short-term lease agreement in order to allow students currently enrolled at the school to complete their course of study.
+In December 2015, the Company's Board of Directors approved a plan to cease operations at the Hartford, Connecticut school which closed in the fourth quarter of 2016.
+In connection therewith, the Company paid a \$5 million lease termination fee to its landlord in connection with the early termination of a lease agreement under which the Company leased property in Hartford, Connecticut for a term continuing through July 31, 2031.